 CIR/Bylaws & Appeals

-The CIR has issued over 8,000 decisions since inception in 1920 and the CIR celebrated its 88th year of service to the construction industry in January of this year.
+The CIR celebrated its 88th year of service to the construction industry in January of 2015.
 About 130 decisions are issued each year by the CIR.

 All bylaw changes must be approved by the International President.
 Assessments, admission fees or dues can be changed only by a majority vote by secret ballot of the members in good standing voting at a regular or special membership meeting.